 Family history.
 About 5% of brain tumors may be linked to hereditary (genetic) factors or conditions, including Li-Fraumeni syndrome, neurofibromatosis, nevoid basal cell carcinoma syndrome, tuberous sclerosis, Turcot syndrome, and von Hippel-Lindau disease.
 Scientists have also found “clusters” of brain tumors within some families without a link to these known hereditary conditions, and studies are underway to try to find a cause.

 Exposure to infections, viruses, and allergens.
 Infection with the Epstein-Barr virus (EBV) increases the risk of CNS lymphoma; EBV is more commonly known as the virus that causes mononucleosis (sometimes called “mono”).
 In other research, high levels of a common virus called cytomegalovirus (CMV) have been found in brain tumor tissue; the meaning of this finding is being researched.
-Several types of other viruses have been shown to cause brain tumors in research on animals; however, more data are needed to determine if exposure to infections, other viruses, or allergens affect the risk of a brain tumor in people.
+Several types of other viruses have been shown to cause brain tumors in research on animals; however, more data are needed to find out if exposure to infections, other viruses, or allergens increase the risk of a brain tumor in people.

 Electromagnetic fields.
 Electromagnetic fields, such as energy from power lines or from cell phone use, may or may not increase the risk of developing a brain tumor, as current research has shown conflicting results.
 The World Health Organization (WHO) recommends limiting cell phone use and promotes the use of a hands-free headset for both adults and children.

 Race and ethnicity.
-In the United States, white people are more likely to develop gliomas but less likely to develop meningiomas than black people.
+In the United States, white people are more likely to develop gliomas but less likely to develop meningioma than black people.
 Also, people from northern Europe are more than twice as likely to develop a brain tumor as people in Japan.

 Ionizing radiation.
 Previous treatment to the brain or head with ionizing radiation (including x-rays) has shown, in some cases, to be a risk factor for a brain tumor.